Policy last updated

 A person employed for a fixed period ceases employment at the conclusion of the fixed period.

-In the event of the death of an employee, the procedures available in the Resources tab should be completed as soon as possible.
+In the event of the death of an employee, the procedures available in the tab should be completed as soon as possible.
 These procedures include the requirements for advising the deceased person's superannuation fund and the legal requirements relating to the payment of any salary or unused leave entitlements.

 Cessation at the instigation of the employee — resignation or retirement